atkrish0/securitized-asset-analysis/README.md

 ### I : Rudimentary EDA

 1. Imported and analyzed the data using basic pandas functionality and pandas profile reporting
-2. Segregated the data for the past 3 month alone, to get a focused view
+2. Segregated the data for the past 3 months alone, to get a focused view
 3. Formatted Data column to datetime64[ns] dtype for future convenience
 4. Calculated the monthwise VWAP (Volume Weighted Average Price ) of the stock
 5. Tabulated Average closing price and P/L percentage for each date